lookit/lookit-docs/docs/source/ember-app-installation.rst

 If you are making changes to frame definitions in ``exp-addons``, you will want to use ``yarn link`` as described in the ``exp-addons`` README so your updated local code is used.
+TODO: Sometimes Kim runs into yarn link mysteriously not working, and has to redo.
+Note that the `yarn link` commands may say things are already linked - that is LIES.
+Run `sudo yarn link` to force it to redo and try again.

-If you change any dependencies, should also use yarn to update the lockfile and commit it.
+If you change any dependencies, make sure to update and commit the yarn.lock file in addition to package.json.

 Code Generators
 ~~~~~~~~~~~~~~~